valkum/slick/slick_views/README.txt

 Gotchas:
 =======
-If you are choosing a single multi-value field (such as images, media files, or field collection fields) rather displaying various fields from multiple nodes, make sure to:
+If you are choosing a single multi-value field (such as images, Media files, or Field collection fields) rather displaying various fields from multiple nodes, make sure to:
 - Choose a "Unformatted list" Format, not "Slick carousel".
-- Choose "Slick carousel" for the field when configuring the field instead.
+- Choose "Slick carousel" for the actual field when configuring the field.
 - Check "Use field template" under "Style Settings"so that the Slick field themeing is picked-up.